 When it comes to performance, successful companies know that skilled, knowledgeable people make the difference.
 That’s why more and more organizations invest in immersive educational experiences to develop and equip their talent.

 At the forefront of this human resources revolution are those with an M.S.-Instructional Design & Learning Technology (IDLT) degree.
-Our transfer-friendly instructional design masters degree program enables students to take a holistic approach to education in a variety of settings.
+Our transfer-friendly master's in Instructional Design enables students to take a holistic approach to education in a variety of settings.
 Students learn to analyze learning needs, design appropriate solutions and evaluate the effectiveness of these solutions.
 And, as it turns out, advancing learning and contributing to the professional development of others may advance your career as well.
-In fact, job opportunities in the instructional design field are projected to grow by 11 percent over the next decade.*
+In fact, job opportunities in the instructional design field are projected to grow by 9 percent over the next decade.*

 Design instructional interventions that meet learning needs